JEROME A. PRINCE, Mayor

-Jerome A. Prince (born August 16, 1964) is a veteran of the United States Marine Corpsand an American politician who serves as the Assessor for Lake County, Indiana.
-He holds the distinction of being the first African American County Assessor in the State of Indiana.
+Jerome A. Prince (born August 16, 1964) is a veteran of the United States Marine Corps and an American politician who currently serves as the Mayor for the City of Gary, Indiana.
+Prior to becoming mayor, he served as the Assessor for Lake County, Indiana.
+He holds the distinction of being the first African American County Assessor in the state .
 He is a member of the Democratic Party.
-In addition to his service, he enjoys bike-riding and hiking.
+In addition to his service, Prince enjoys bike-riding and hiking.

-Prince eventually launched his governmental career as a real estate deputy in the Calumet Township Assessor’s office in 1994.
+Prince launched his career in government as a real estate deputy in the Calumet Township Assessor’s office in 1994.
 In 1998, he was elected as a member of the Gary Precinct Committee Organization.
-In 1999, Prince was elected to the Office of the Fifth District Gary City Council, having unseated Cleo Wesson, who was the longest serving councilman in the city of Gary, serving nearly forty years.
-Prince was then re-elected to a second term in 2003 and a third in 2007 serving as President of the body from 2006 until 2007.
+In 1999, Prince was elected to the office of Fifth District Gary City Councilman, unseating Cleo Wesson, the longest serving councilman in the City of Gary.
+Prince was re-elected to a second term in 2003 and a third in 2007 serving as President of the body from 2006 until 2007.
 In 2008, one month into a new term, Prince was unanimously selected by the precinct committee persons of Lake County’s Third District to serve the unexpired term of Councilman Will Smith Jr., who left office prematurely.

 Prince served on the Lake County Council until 2014 and in his last year on the council, he served as president.
 During his tenure as councilman, he reshaped the budget process, and championed the Lake County Option Income Tax, a move that would bring Lake County in line with the 91 other counties in Indiana and ensure the solvency of the Lake County Government.
 In November of 2014, Prince was elected as the Assessor of Lake County, Indiana where he was responsible for overseeing approximately 242,000 parcels in the county.
 In this capacity, he strengthened public awareness of property assessments in the county.